SkySingh04/EduSync/README.md

 EduSync is an innovative tutoring platform developed using Next.js, Firebase, TypeScript, and EdgeStore.
 It offers personalized and dynamic tutoring experiences with cutting-edge features like Falcon 7B-powered natural language processing incorporated into an NLP Chatbot.
 The backend, built with Flask and EdgeStore, ensures scalability, optimized data storage, and secure user authentication.
 This repository reflects a robust tech stack, enabling a seamless blend of frontend and backend technologies to deliver an agile and tailored tutoring solution.

+## Contributing

+- Please check the [Contributions](https://github.com/Akash-Singh04/QuizQuest/blob/master/CONTRIBUTING) file for instructions on how to get started with the project on your local system
+- Contributions are welcome!
+Feel free to fork the repository, make improvements, and create pull requests.
+- Please view the list of open issues at [Issues](https://github.com/Akash-Singh04/QuizQuest/issues).
+Any contributions to them are welcome.

+## Deployment

+The live deployment of QuizQuest can be accessed at [EduSync](https://edu-sync-phi.vercel.app/).

 ## Key Features

 ### Seamless Ingress Experience (REQ_001_Login):